nsoperations/Carthage/README.md

 ## Quick Start

-1. Get Carthage by running `brew tap nsoperations/formulas && brew install -s nsoperations/formulas/carthage` or choose [another installation method](#installing-carthage)
+1. Get Carthage by running `brew tap nsoperations/formulas && brew install nsoperations/formulas/carthage` or choose [another installation method](#installing-carthage)
 1. Create a [Cartfile][] in the same directory where your `.xcodeproj` or `.xcworkspace` is
 1. List the desired dependencies in the [Cartfile][], for example: